Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 Allāh – the Exalted – said:

 **”When your Lord said to the angels: ‘I will verily create a person from clay.
-So when I have made him and breated into him (his) soul I have created, then fall down in prostration to him.
+So when I have made him and breath into him (his) soul I have created, then fall down in prostration to him.
 So the angels prostrated all of them.
 Except Iblīs he was arrogant and was among the disbelievers.
 He (i.e. Allāh) said: ‘O Iblīs, what prevented you from prostrating to what I have created with My two Hands?
 Did you become too arrogant (to prostrate) or were you (already) among the haughty?’
 He said: ‘I am better than him, You have created me from fire and You created him from clay.’
 He said: ‘Then go out from it (i.e. Paradise), because you are verily expelled.
 And verily is My curse upon you until the